 editor and writer), Lori Terwilliger, Larry Pletcher, Doug Scott (poetry), Nancy Ladd, Richard Senor, Ted Diers and many others.
 Issues from 1998 to 2001 are available on microfilm and on CD at the Pillsbury Free Library and the NH State Library.

 BROFOS, FREDERICK A. (1927-2008).
 Born in London, England.
 Lived in Norway 1927 -1946, United States since 1946.
 Warner resident 1961-2008.
 Wrote numerous articles on philately and postal history, including some in Norwegian.
 Wrote parts of Warner, N.H.
 1880-1974 ed. by Carl Malmberg.

 CARROLL, REBECCA.
 Grew up in Warner.
-Author of I Know What the Red Clay Looks Like, also Swing Low: Black Men Writing, and Sugar in the Raw, and Surviving the white gaze: a memoir (2021).
+Author of I Know What the Red Clay Looks Like, also Swing Low: Black Men Writing, Sugar in the Raw, and Surviving the white gaze: a memoir (2021).
 Currently resides in New York.

 EMERSON, MARTHA MAE (1946- ).
 N.H. resident since first grade (Concord), Sutton resident 1978-2013, then Concord, NH.
 Photographer and writer, photographs illustrate Dangler by Charlie Gaine (Bradford resident), and numerous articles in magazines ranging from Woman’s Day to Country Journal.
 Photograph on cover of Botanical Wreaths by JANE HOLLIDAY of Warner.

 FOULIARD, PAUL (19__ – ).
 Warner resident in the 1990s.
 Writes for magazines, and author of a mystery, Waltz with the Devil (Mayhaven, 1993).